 Know what to do if asthma gets worse

-asthma isn't improving, make an appointment with your doctor to:
+If your asthma isn't improving, make an appointment with your doctor to:

-asthma action plan to be sure it is still suitable
+- Review your asthma action plan to be sure it is still suitable for your condition.

 For severe asthma that cannot be controlled with medicines, bronchial thermoplasty may be an option.
 This treatment is being studied in clinical trials.
 Heat is applied to the airways to help reduce the thickness of the airways and to help improve the ability to breathe.